xwolfde/Accessibility-Metadata-Format/README.md

 The **Accessibility Metadata Format** is a machine-readable JSON standard for documenting the accessibility evaluation of web projects, themes, templates, component libraries, or standalone web applications.

+The goal of this format is to enable developers and vendors of products, plugins, themes, templates, and other components used in websites to provide a standardized statement about the accessibility of their work.
+The JSON-based report supplied through this format can then be used by website operators to complete their legally required accessibility statement.
+In practice, most website operators are not accessibility experts and therefore cannot reliably assess the technical accessibility of plugins, themes, or other third-party components.

+When a website uses multiple plugins or themes, the individual JSON files can be combined to generate an overall accessibility statement for the entire site.
+It is important to note, however, that these files can only represent the technical accessibility of the output generated or influenced by those components.
+They cannot assess or rate accessibility issues arising from editorial content or authoring practices.

+Evaluating the accessibility of the website’s content requires separate, dedicated testing procedures.

 This repository contains:

 - The official JSON Schema